genericptr/pascal-language-server/README.md

 - **paslssock**:  a LSP server that reads messages from a TCP/IP or Unix socket and sends replies back through the socket.

-- **paslsproxy**:  a LSP server that acts as a proxy: it reads messages from standard input, sends them to a TCP/IP or Unix socket.
+- **paslsproxy**: This is a drop-in replacement for pasls: It is a LSP server that acts as a proxy: it reads messages from standard input (just as pasls), but sends them to a TCP/IP or Unix socket.
 It reads the replies from the socket and writes them to standard output.

 Both programs have a -h or --help commandline option which will display all